There are a lot of delicious meats out there that most people wouldn't touch.

 Hopefully you already know people eat these.
 However, there are a ton of people who've never tried frog legs.
 If you don't live in the South, chances are no one's ever offered them to you.

-While they're a southern tradition that goes great with catfish and crawfish, they're also a common at Chinese restaurants, as they're actually a Chinese delicacy.
+This southern tradition goes great with catfish and crawfish, but frog legs are also common at Chinese restaurants, as they're actually a Chinese delicacy.

 While there are people who grill them, Americans fry frog legs, plain and simple.
-The beauty of fried frog legs is they look kind of like chicken wings and you eat them the same way, so it's a little easier to convince someone to try.
+The beauty of them is their resemblance to chicken wings, which makes it a little easier to convince someone to give them a try.

 Has anyone ever offered you snapping turtle?
 Perhaps in a deep-fried entree?